department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge-hearing.md

     links:
     - url: /decision-reviews/board-appeal/
       title: Request a Board Appeal
-      description: You can appeal to a Veterans Law Judge at the Board of Veterans' Appeals.
-You have the option to add new evidence that a judge will review.
-You also have the option to request a hearing with a judge.
+      description: You can request a hearing with a Veterans Law Judge at the Board of Veterans' Appeals using VA Form 10182.
 ---

 <br>